andrewcampi/DotScrape/README.md

 # .scrape
-A new coding language for natural language web scraping
+A new natural coding language for web scraping